Richie Richardson: Captaincy

 Late in 1991, West Indies captain Viv Richards informed the West Indies Cricket Board of his intention to relinquish the Test captaincy and retire after the 1992 World Cup.
 Though Richards had publicly picked Desmond Haynes as his successor, the board chose Richardson to take over the captaincy and Richards was dropped from the team.
 Richardson supported the board dropping his predecessor, which led to ill-feeling towards him in Antigua, the home of both men.
 The West Indies never lost a series under Richards' leadership, so there was a great deal of pressure on Richardson.
 Under his captaincy, Curtly Ambrose and Courtney Walsh led the bowling attack and Brian Lara emerged as a world-class batsman.
 In the 4 years of his captaincy, the West Indies only lost one series – versus Australia in 1995 which was the West Indies' first series defeat since 1980.

 Trivia

 Richardson played 86 Test matches until 1995 scoring 5,949 runs and 16 centuries.
 He was very successful against Australia, hitting 9 centuries against them, and scored his highest score of 194 against India in Guyana in 1989.
 He also played 224 One Day Internationals including 3 World Cups.
+As well he was named, in 1992, one of Wisden's Cricketers of the Year.